lbhm/dataset-scrapers/README.md

-# dataset-analyzer
+# dataset-scraper

 ![Python](https://img.shields.io/badge/Python-v3.10-green?logo=python)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Scripts for scraping, analyzing, and parsing dataset collections.
+Notebooks for scraping, analyzing, and parsing dataset collections.

+In addition, there are scripts for running a MongoDB container and importing the generated JSON files into a MongoDB collection.

 ## Setup

-The scripts assume the existance of the following environment variables.
+The notebooks and scripts assume the existance of the following environment variables.
 Except for the username and password, default values are used if the values do not exist.

 ```bash